 - To respond to your enquiries;

-- With your consent, to send you marketing communications, and other information or materials that may be of interest to you or which you have expressed an interest in receiving;
+- With your consent, to market events and experiences, to send you marketing communications, and other information or materials that may be of interest to you or which you have expressed an interest in receiving;

 - To maintain our list of contacts;

-- To understand how people use our Online Services, including by generating and analysing statistics;
+- To understand how people use our Services, including by generating and analysing statistics;

 - For other business purposes, including data analysis; submitting invoices; detecting, preventing, and responding to actual or potential fraud, illegal activities, or intellectual property infringement;